Buying and selling crypto

 Your crypto assets are held in your Robinhood Crypto account, not your Robinhood Financial account, so they’re treated as non-marginable, with a maintenance requirement of 100%.
 This means your crypto needs to be backed entirely by cash, and can’t serve as collateral for equities positions.

 You’ll receive the proceeds from your sales to purchase stocks, options, or other crypto immediately.
 However, the ACH settlement period still applies when you withdraw the funds from your Robinhood Crypto account to your bank account.
 This means you won’t be able to withdraw the proceeds from your sales for 5 business days.

 Funds from stock, ETF, and options sales become available for buying crypto within 3 business days.
 However, limited cash deposits and all proceeds from crypto sales are available to instant accounts immediately.

-We calculate cost basis on a First-In-First-Out (FIFO) basis.
-This means we’ll sell your cryptocurrencies in the order you bought them.
+We calculate cost basis (original value or purchase price) on a First-In-First-Out (FIFO) basis.
+This means we’ll sell your crypto in the order you bought them.

 When you transfer crypto into your Robinhood account from an external source, we don’t have access to the cost basis or date acquired.
 As a result, we estimate your gain or loss by using a cost basis of $0 and treat the date received into your Robinhood Crypto account as the date acquired.

 Our Robinhood Support informational phone number is 650-761-7789.
 To reach a support agent, please request assistance through the app or on the web.